Federation of Cuban Women: FMC & The Cuban Literacy Campaign

+Having had a monumental impact on Cuban women's literacy levels, the campaign instilled a learning culture and environment where none existed.
+As young adults in Cuba saw the revolutionary effect possible via education and literature, the FMC simultaneously established resilience and solidarity amongst the countries women, resulting in abolished social barriers, especially between rural and urban populations.

+Sex Education

+The FMC enlisted the aid of Gynecologist and Obstetrician Celestino Alverez Lajonchere to create and lead a team in drafting the National Sex Education Policy and Program (ProNES) and the National Sex Education Working Group (GNTES) in 1972.
+In the 1980s, sex education was taught in colleges, universities, and daycare training centers.
+Media addressed sex education by means of Muchachas magazine, in the column "Hablemos Fracamente."
+In 1997, the FMC founded the Women's Studies Center and the National Group for Prevention of Family Violence.
+The FMC has been active in the National Working Group on Sex Education (Grupo Nacional de Trabajo de Educación Sexual, GNTES) and subsequently the National Center for Sex Education (CENESEX).

 FMC & The 1975 Family Code

 1966 Fidel Castro made a speech in which he called for the addition of a million women to the labor force.
 Many women responded to this and entered the work force only to leave again when the burden of family and work proved too difficult.
 During the 1970s many improvements were made that allowed women to return to work, daycare centers were opened and other services provided.
 But still women lagged men in the workforce, making up only 25% of the force.
 In 1975 the FMC made a nationwide inquiry to investigate the reasons behind this.
 The result of this inquiry was the Family Code of 1975.
 The code gave men and women equal rights and equal responsibilities in the home and increased state social services.
 Some of the unique outcomes of this code were that working women were to have first rights to buy appliances that saved time, cafeterias were opened in the work place and health clinics were kept open later.
 Plan Jaba gave working women shopping priority.
 They could drop off their bags at the store in the morning together with a shopping list and pick them up in the evening on the way home already filled.